SergSm/py-1c-different-bases-cost-alignment/README.md

 for the 1 database.

-The costs is taken from BUH.csv and distributed among the item series from the UT.csv
+The cost is taken from BUH.csv and distributed among the item series from the UT.csv

 Incoming data: